 Warranty: One year parts and labor

-The TV’s curved shape stand looks attractive but leaves the TV a bit unstable with lots of wobble, having more than a conventional design.
+The TV’s “curved shape” stand looks attractive but leaves the TV feeling a bit unstable with some excess wobble, having more than most conventional “two-piece” feet designs.
 The stand does, however, provide enough support without the risk of topple-over.

-LG has rebranded their latest lineup of 2019 Ultra-Premium displays as “NanoCell” and has dropped the Super UHD name.
-LG’s NanoCell technology isn’t new, and was introduced a few years ago.
+LG has rebranded its latest lineup of 2019 Ultra-Premium displays as “NanoCell” and has dropped the Super UHD name.
+LG’s NanoCell technology isn’t new and was introduced a few years ago.

 NanoCell provides greater color accuracy and a wider color spectrum of rich colors.
 In addition, Nano Cell technology uses particles to absorb unwanted light wavelengths and enhance the purity of the red and green colors displayed on the screen; this allows color purity and intensity to be maintained even at wide viewing angles.

-LG still offers the excellent Magic Remote and has become one of my favorites to use.
-It has remained mostly unchanged over the year’s (which is a good thing) and offers very good functionality.
+LG still offers the excellent Magic Remote which has become one of my favorites to use.
+It has remained mostly unchanged over the years (which is a good thing) and offers very good functionality.
 I really enjoy using its “point-and-click” feature which uses an on-screen mouse pointer to control certain TV functions.
-It also uses voice recognition via the remote’s built-in microphone, and enables voice command for live TV, internet apps, web browser, input selection and volume control.
+It also uses voice recognition via the remote’s built-in microphone and enables voice commands for live TV, internet apps, web browser, input selection, and volume control.

 Smart home enthusiasts will be pleased to learn that the new version of webOS also includes a feature called Home Dashboard.
 This dedicated tool lets you manage all of your connected home devices, from smart doorbells to thermostats, right from the TV.

-LG’s webOS now supports Amazon Alexa and Google Assistant, and will be adding support of Apple’s AirPlay 2 and HomeKit.
+LG’s webOS now supports Amazon Alexa and Google Assistant and will be adding support to Apple’s AirPlay 2 and HomeKit.

 webOS 4.5 will continue to bring together all of the most popular streaming video apps, including Netflix and Amazon plus many more, some of which offer content in 4K and HDR.